rmrresearch/GhostFragment/docs/source/background/terminology.rst

    numerical prefix. *i.e.*, we use monomer, and not fragment, when we are also talking about dimers, trimers, *etc.*

+multi-layer
+   Refers to when the final fragment-based method is put together in an ONIOM- like manner.
+The layers can be different theories, different fragmentations, etc.

 n-mer
    The generalization of monomer, dimer, *etc.* to the union of |n| fragments.